International Sea Glass Association Professional Members

 Sea Glass Designs

-Bruce and Gail Barton, owners of Sea Glass Designs, have been in business for 17 years.
+Bruce and Gail Barton, owners of Sea Glass Designs, have been in business since 2005.
 Their jewelry features rare pieces of authentic sea glass and pottery that they find in the Abaco Islands.
 The jewelry is all handcrafted using sterling silver, fine silver, and gold.
 Bruce’s engineering background carried over to designing invocative jewelry capitalizing on the use of light and sea glass.
 He creates bezels that reflect light back into the sea glass enhancing the beauty of the sea glass.

 The Sea Glass Grotto ❤️